 'We collected all these ideas to develop an activity kit.'

 The activity kit developed by the team had a blended learning approach to engage students, which combines place-based classroom activities with interactive online activities.
 All Foundation teachers were then able to take advantage of the toolkit's games, cut-out activities and web applications to build consistent engagement across the year.

 However, collaboration does not necessarily mean total agreement and compliance, and teachers can differentiate the activity kit or any other curriculum document even further to suit the needs of their particular students.

 'If students are not progressing in their learning we say: "Look, this isn't working, it didn't work for my class, and I'm going to change it up".
-So even if we do have a set plan, as teachers… we make evidenced-based professional judgments and we can refine it and make it right for our children,' Marina explained.
+So even if we do have a set plan, as teachers… we make evidenced-based professional judgements and we can refine it and make it right for our children,' Marina explained.